Suncoast Community High School: Computer Science

-Shared Academics for Each Program

-While each program at Suncoast has its own special focus, some programs share the same focus in several areas.
-Each program offers their students to choose between MYP/Honors and AP social studies classes.
-Advanced Computer Science students (advanced in mathematics) share an almost-identical math lineup with the Math Science and Engineering program's students.
-All students take AICE English General Paper in their freshman years, AP English Language and Composition as sophomores, and AP English Literature and Composition as Juniors, for their English classes.
-CS, MSE, and IIT students also have an option to take college-level British Literature Before/After 1800, offered by Palm Beach State College.
-Students in the MSE program who were accepted outside of the IB program also have the option to add it to their diploma beginning in their junior year.

 Awards and recognition

 U.S. News looked at the top 500 public high schools to identify the best in science, technology, engineering and math (STEM) education.

 Suncoast moved to seventh from ninth on the 2011 High School Challenge rankings of American high schools.
 The national list, which has been compiled by education columnist Jay Mathews since 1998, takes the total number of Advanced Placement, International Baccalaureate and Advanced International Certificate of Education tests given at a school each year and divides it by the number of seniors who graduated in May or June.
 The Challenge Index formula is meant to serve not as a measure of the overall quality of a school, but of how effectively a school prepares its students for college, according to The Washington Post website.

 The College Board named Suncoast the "Exemplary AP Comparative Government and Politics" program among schools with 1000 students or more, with the world's largest percentage of mastery (passing) scores for that AP exam in 2005.

 U.S. News & World Report ranked Suncoast as number 51 in its 2007 list of "America's Best High Schools," with a "College Readiness" score of 70.9 and "Quality-adjusted Exams per Test Taker" at 3.2.
 The U.S. News rankings were determined first by determined whether each school's students performed better than statistically expected for the average student in their state (on reading and math test results for all students on state standardized tests), and then factoring in the percentage of economically disadvantaged students enrolled at the school to determine which schools performed better than statistically expected.